Theory of Operation

 Block Diagram

-When Flash mode is selected, the command parser accepts the first byte of the SPI MOSI line then activates the flash submodules, such as Status, JEDEC, Read command, and Upload function.
-The Status logic processes the three Read Status commands.
-The SW may configure three bytes of the Flash Status CSR then the Status submodule returns the CSR data into the SPI MISO line.
-The SW may configure the Read Status commands’ opcodes.
+When Flash mode is selected, the command parser accepts the first byte of the SPI MOSI line and then activates the flash submodules, such as Status, JEDEC, Read command, and Upload functionality.

-In Passthrough mode, the logic filters the incoming transaction if the transaction is not permitted.
-The SW may configure the logic to change a portion of the address or first 4 bytes of the payload.
+In Passthrough mode, the logic can filter the incoming transaction if the command is not permitted.
+The SW may configure the logic to change a portion of the address and/or the first 4 bytes of the payload.

 SPI Flash and Passthrough Modes